abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 2014-07-05 14:34:14

-4. Circle Area Calculator

-Write a program that calculates the area of a circle based on the radius entered by the user.
+4. Write a program that calculates the area of a circle based on the radius entered by the user.

 Sample Output :
 r = 1.1